 If you are coming to St Philip's Church for the first time, what can you expect to find?

 Absolutely.
 All are welcome to fully participate in the services at St. Philip’s.
 We want you to feel like you are part of the family.
-You do not need to be baptized to participate in worship and all are welcome to share in Communion.
+You don't need to be baptized to participate in worship and all are welcome to share in Communion.
 Ask anyone sitting next to you to help you follow the service.

-During the Eucharist we serve wine and use a common cup.
+During the Eucharist (Holy Communion) we serve wine and use a common cup.
 You are invited to kneel or stand at the altar and receive the bread, the wine or both as you prefer.
 If your mobility prevents you from coming to the altar rail but you would like to receive communion please mention this to the greeter or minister before the service and the bread and wine will be brought to you in your seat.

-At our 10am service, we enjoy singing hymns and songs from a variety of sources.
+When we worship using the Book of Alternative Services, we enjoy singing hymns and songs from a variety of sources.
 We mostly use "Common Praise" (also known as "the blue book") which is the commonly used hymn book for the Anglican Church of Canada.
-We also have our own St Philip's Song Book, which contains over 100 songs.
+We also have our own St. Philip's "Song Book", which contains over 100 songs.
 In addition, we will occasionally use songs and hymns from other sources and we are always willing to learn new songs.
-Each Sunday will usually be a mixture of "traditional" hymns and more contemporary songs.
-We have a number of musicians within our congregation who take it in turns to provide the musical accompaniment.
-This will mostly be a mixture of piano and guitar.
+Sunday services with hymns will usually be a mixture of "traditional" hymns and more contemporary songs.
+We have musicians within our congregation who take it in turns to provide the musical accompaniment.

 There is a large carpark at the front and side of the church.